-The way you interact with others, and the way you develop or instigate relationships is also influenced by your family of origin.
+Your family of origin also influences how you interact with others and develop or instigate relationships.
 The way your parents (or grandparents, or other parental figures) treat each other and you are pivotal in helping you develop your ideas regarding relationships, marriage, partnership, and family.
 If your parental figures are callous or cold toward one another, for instance, you are far more likely to seek out similar relationships or feel that this form of treatment is acceptable.
 If your parents had a loving, rich relationship, you are likely to seek out similar dynamics.
 If you only had one parent or parental figure, you might feel uncomfortable or uncertain in relationships, not having had a model for how relationships usually look.

 Does Family Of Origin Ever Not Have Influence?